Semisimple flat F-manifolds in higher genus

 In \cite{Tel12}, Teleman proved Givental's reconstruction formula by reformulating the problem in the language of cohomological field theories (CohFTs), families of cohomology classes on the moduli space of stable algebraic curves introduced in \cite{KM94} to axiomatize the properties of Gromov--Witten invariants.
 In this context, the Givental symplectic loop group is seen as acting directly on the space of all CohFTs, and this action restricts to a transitive action on the space of semisimple CohFTs.
 The explicit form of this action had been known to experts for a while before being first accurately described in \cite{PPZ15}.\\

-In this language, the Givental--Teleman reconstruction theorem relies on two results: transitivity of the action of the Givental group in genus $0$ (i.e. on descendant potentials of semisimple calibrated Frobenius manifolds) and the fact that a semisimple CohFT is essentially uniquely reconstructable from its genus $0$ part (in fact up to insertions of Hodge classes in the general case, and uniquely for homogeneous CohFTs).
-This shows in particular that the Givental group acts transitively on semisimple CohFTs.\\
+In this language, the Givental--Teleman reconstruction theorem relies on two results: the transitivity of the action of the Givental group in genus $0$ (i.e., on descendant potentials of semisimple calibrated Frobenius manifolds) and the fact that a semisimple CohFT is essentially uniquely reconstructable from its genus $0$ part (in fact, up to insertions of Hodge classes in the general case, and uniquely for homogeneous CohFTs).
+This shows, in particular, that the Givental group acts transitively on semisimple CohFTs.\\

-In this paper we generalize Givental's theory to flat F-manifolds and F-CohFTs.
+In this paper, we consider a generalization of Frobenius manifolds called flat F-manifolds.
 F-manifolds were introduced by Hertling and Manin in \cite{HM99} (see also the book \cite{Man99}).
 They are generalizations of Frobenius manifolds, for which one drops the potentiality condition and the presence of a metric.
-Flat F-manifolds were first studied by Getzler~\cite{Get04} and Manin~\cite{Man05} (in Getzler's paper they are called Dubrovin manifolds) and they are often useful to capture interesting structures in singularity theory and algebraic geometry (for instance they appear in genus $0$ open Gromov--Witten theory, as remarked in \cite{BB19}).\\
+Flat F-manifolds were first studied by Getzler~\cite{Get04} and Manin~\cite{Man05} (in Getzler's paper they are called Dubrovin manifolds) and they are often useful to capture interesting structures in singularity theory and algebraic geometry.\\